You can call a Java method as if it were a Scheme procedure using various mechanisms.

 The most convenient way to do it is to

-to define an alias for a Java class:
+use define-namespace to define an alias for a Java class:

 (define-namespace Int32 "class:java.lang.Integer")

-In this example the name Int32
+In this example the name Int32 is a namespace alias

-for the namespace whose full name is "class:java.lang.Integer"
+for the namespace whose full name is "class:java.lang.Integer".

-The full name should be the 6 characters "class:"
+The full name should be the 6 characters "class:" followed

 by the fully-qualified name of a Java class.